 - Allergies – seasonal but more so spring and fall

-I’ve always been the type A personality where I do better if I have project going on.
+I’ve always been the type A personality where I do better if I have a project going on.
 Sure the exhaustion was always there but if something had to be done I fought through it.
 I’m not good with pain and never have been.
-I remember my Ob/Gyn saying to me after my hysterectomy that if I ever got shot (I’m a polic officer) he’d be one of the first to see me because my pain tolerance was non-existent.
+I remember my Ob/Gyn saying to me after my hysterectomy that if I ever got shot (I’m a police officer) he’d be one of the first to see me because my pain tolerance was non-existent.
 I begged to keep the morphine drip for an extra 24 hours.
 It was a few years later I’d learn that it wasn’t me but morphine didn’t help me with pain.

 - Two babies

 - Shoulder repair from an on-duty car accident with a slap lesion tear, rotator cuff repair and some arthritis scraping